 This integration course covers contemporary issues and will be offered in a Business Symposium, Ethics Seminar, Global Business Seminar, or other integration experience.
-This unit may also be satisfied by participating in one of the Global Enterprise Management courses for one unit of credit (MBA 661A-G).
+This unit may also be satisfied by participating in one of the Global Enterprise Management courses for one unit of credit (MBA 661A-Z).
 This course is graded credit or no credit.

-MBFE 670b Integration in Business Operations: Core Operations (1)
+MBFE 670b Integration in Business Operations (1)

 The focus of this integration unit is on the operational decisions.
-Prerequisites: MBFE 650 Personal and Leadership Development Workshop; MBFE 651 Behavior in Organizations; MBFE 652 Accounting Information and Control Systems; MBFE 655 Financial Management of the Firm; MBFE 656 Quantitative and Strategic Decision Analyses for the Firm; MBFE 657 Prices, Profit, and the Market Economy; and MBFE 658 Marketing Management.
+Prerequisites: MBFE 650 Personal and Leadership Development Workshop; MBFE 651 Behavior in Organizations; MBFE 652 Accounting Information and Control Systems; MBFE 655 Financial Management of the Firm; MBFE 656 Quantitative Analysis for Business Operations; MBFE 657 Prices, Profit, and the Market Economy; and MBFE 658 Marketing Management.
 This course is graded credit or no credit.